-Long name Short name Definition Other non-OECD Americas OTHERLATIN Includes Anguilla, Antigua and Barbuda; Aruba; the Bahamas; Barbados; Belize; Bermuda; Bonaire (from 2012); the British Virgin Islands; the Cayman Islands; Dominica; the Falkland Islands (Malvinas); French Guiana (until 2010); Grenada; Guadeloupe (until 2010); Guyana; Martinique (until 2010); Montserrat; Puerto Rico (for natural gas and - up to 2016 data, electricity); Saba (from 2012); Saint Eustatius (from 2012); Saint Kitts and Nevis; Saint Lucia; Saint Pierre and Miquelon; Saint Vincent and the Grenadines; Sint Maarten (from 2012); Suriname (until 1999); and Turks and Caicos Islands.
-Non-OECD Americas LATINAMERI Includes Argentina; Plurinational State of Bolivia (Bolivia); Brazil; Costa Rica; Cuba; Curaçao; the Dominican Republic; Ecuador; El Salvador; Guatemala; Haiti; Honduras; Jamaica; Nicaragua; Panama; Paraguay; Peru; Suriname; Trinidad and Tobago; Uruguay; Bolivarian Republic of Venezuela (Venezuela) and Other non-OECD Americas.
-Albania ALBANIA Bosnia and Herzegovina BOSNIAHERZ Data for Bosnia and Herzegovina are available starting in 1990.
+Long name Short name Definition Non-OECD Americas LATINAMERI Includes Argentina; Plurinational State of Bolivia (Bolivia); Brazil; Costa Rica; Cuba; Curaçao; the Dominican Republic; Ecuador; El Salvador; Guatemala; Haiti; Honduras; Jamaica; Nicaragua; Panama; Paraguay; Peru; Suriname; Trinidad and Tobago; Uruguay; Bolivarian Republic of Venezuela (Venezuela) and Other non-OECD Americas.
+Albania ALBANIA Bosnia and Herze- govina BOSNIAHERZ Data for Bosnia and Herzegovina are available starting in 1990.
 Prior to that, they are included in Former Yugoslavia.
 Bulgaria BULGARIA Croatia CROATIA Data for Croatia are available starting in 1990.
 Prior to that, they are included in Former Yugoslavia.
 Cyprus CYPRUS Note by Turkey: The information in this document with reference to "Cyprus" relates to the southern part of the Island.
 There is no single authority representing both Turkish and Greek Cypriot people on the Island.
 Turkey recognises the Turkish Republic of Northern Cyprus (TRNC).
 Until a lasting and equitable solution is found within the context of the United Nations, Turkey shall preserve its position concerning the "Cyprus issue".
 Note by all the European Union member states of the OECD and the European Union: The Republic of Cyprus is recognised by all members of the United Nations with the exception of Turkey.
 The information in this document relates to the area under the effective control of the Government of the Republic of Cyprus.
-Gibraltar GIBRALTAR
+Gibraltar GIBRALTAR Kosovo KOSOVO Data for Kosovo are available starting in 2000.
+Between 1990 and 1999, data for Kosovo are included in Serbia .
+Prior to 1990, they are included in Former Yugoslavia.
+This designation is without prejudice to positions on status, and is in line with United Nations Security Council Resolution 1244/99 and the Advisory Opinion of the International Court of Justice on Kosovo's declaration of independence.
+Malta MALTA Montenegro MONTENEGRO Data for Montenegro are available starting in 2005.
+Between 1990 and 2004, data for Montenegro are included in Serbia .
+Prior to 1990, they are included in Former Yugoslavia.
+Romania ROMANIA Republic of North Macedonia NORTHMACED Data for the Republic of North Macedonia are available starting in 1990.
+Prior to that, they are included in Former Yugoslavia.
+Serbia SERBIA Data for Serbia are available starting in 1990.
+Prior to that, they are included in Former Yugoslavia.
+Serbia includes Montenegro until 2004 and Kosovo until 1999.